strigoimort/effect-of-enso-on-upwelling-intensity-in-papua-waters/README.md

 # enso-northern-papua-waters
-This repository contains my research talking about the effect of El Nino Southern Oscillation (ENSO) in Northern Papua Waters
+This repository contains my research about the effect of El Nino Southern Oscillation (ENSO) on upwelling intensity in Northern Papua Waters